isc-projects/stork/doc/dev/ci-images.rst

         $ docker run -it registry.gitlab.isc.org/isc-projects/stork/ci-base:42

 6. Check if the container is working as expected.
-7. If everything is OK, login to the registry.
+7. If everything is OK, log into the registry.

-    1. Create a new access token to the registry.
+    1. Create a new access token for the registry.

-        Open `the Access Token GitLab page <https://gitlab.isc.org/-/profile/personal_access_tokens>`_ and add a new token with the 1-day validity (recommended) and the ``read_registry`` and ``write_registry`` scopes.
+        Open `the Access Token GitLab page <https://gitlab.isc.org/-/profile/personal_access_tokens>`_ and add a new token with a 1-day validity (recommended) and the ``read_registry`` and ``write_registry`` scopes.
 Copy the token value.

     2. Login to the registry.